sad1503/BKRV/README.md

 ## About
 Our aim was to create an online platform that allows users to freely share their experience and opinion about restaurants all around the world with the community.

-A web application built on PHP.
+A web application built with PHP.

 The source code for the entire project is available in this repository.

-Another version of the project built on Django framework is also available at:
+Another version of the project built with Django framework is also available at:

 https://github.com/vuduc153/Restaurants-Review-Django